 By the 1980s Renault was almost broke and the French government stepped in and changed the management.
 The strategy worked and major cost cutting efforts put Renault back in the black within a few years.
 Renault had several successful models in the 1990s and was privatized again in 1996, resulting in an alliance with Nissan Motors.
 In 2001 Renault-Nissan made an alliance with Volvo and in 2010 they made another alliance with Daimler, the parent company of Mercedes-Benz, for a swap of engines.

-Click on column names to sort listings - Renault
+All Classified Ads - Click on column names to sort listings - Renault

 Enter keywords (Ex: 1957 chevy, black) or filters